bigeasy/xy/diary.md

 By considering the order on which the curve visits the points in an n- dimensional lattice with 2^m points per dimension, we may assign an index to each point between 0 and 2^mn − 1.
 In the context of database systems this enumeration is used to sort the points while preserving data locality, meaning that points close in the multi-dimensional space remain close in the linear ordering.
 This in turn translates to data structures with excellent range query performance.

-he key property of the Hilbert curve is that successive points are immediate neighbors in the lattice.
+The key property of the Hilbert curve is that successive points are immediate neighbors in the lattice.
 Thus, to maintain this property we are looking for a walk through the 2^n points such that every point will be enumerated, and successive points will be neighboring corners of the hypercube.

 http://www.ijert.org/view-pdf/12372/higher-confidentiality-through-grouping-hilbert-and-voronoi-over-validation-of-k-nearest-neighbor-query-on-spatial-network